Pre-Registration is NOW OPEN

 2. Enroll the Corresponding Members that are introduced,and grant to them permission of the floor.
 The names and presbytery of membership of such persons must be written on the attendance roster or given to the Stated Clerk.

-3. Approve the minutes of the Stated January 23, 2024 Assembly as posted on the Presbytery website, except for any changes in the attendance roll that may be required.
+3. Approve the minutes of the Stated Assembly June 11, 2024 Assembly as posted on the Presbytery website, except for any changes in the attendance roll that may be required.

 Respectfully submitted,